psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 A few days later the blast off from Cape Canaveral drowned out the small arms fire that filled the air.
 The soldiery that protected them as they boarded were firing at anyone that even might stop them.
-Doug, Gemma and Colonel Nimes found each other and strapped themselves into seats.
+Doug, Maya and Colonel Nimes found each other and strapped themselves into seats.
 This in itself was a minor miracle.
 There were just over a thousand people on board, not counting the embryo banks safely frozen in the hold.
 Doug had a little plastic crate.
 His